kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A future version of this draft may support datagrams.
 They would be separate entities from groups/objects as they have different properties suited only for real-time scenarios.

-### Only WebTransport
-A future version of the draft will

 # Concepts